hradiladam/calculator-fixed/readme.md

 ---

-> This project is a work in progress and it will be gradually updated and enhanced.
-Add testing scripts, rewrite and develop the project in TypeScript.
+> This project is a work in progress and will be gradually updated and improved.
+Planned future enhancements include adding testing scripts using Playwright and Jest, as well as a full rewrite in TypeScript for better type safety and maintainability.